xoolive/constraints/problems/picross/readme.md

 ## Paper submission

-Before heading to the code, you shall answer the following questions.<br/>
+Before heading to the code, you shall answer the following questions.

 Please **handwrite** your answers on a separate sheet of paper.
 You will submit a pdf scan of this document together with your notebook.
 (You may take a picture with your phone if need be but the pdf option is preferred.)